svssathvik7/docs/docs/developers/cookbook/ApiDemoApp.md

 Once the client has reviewed the quote, the user confirms the order by signing it using their wallet.
 This ensures that the order creation process is secure and the user is intentionally initiating the swap.

-To confirm the order, the client signs the quote details using their private key, which guarantees the legitimacy of the action and the user's consent to the swap.
+To confirm the order, the client signs the quote details using their wallet, which guarantees the legitimacy of the action and the user's consent to the swap.

 ![Signing the Order](./images/api-demo-order-sign.png)

 ### 3. Attesting the quote

-- Once the quote is signed, the client sends it to the /quote/attested endpoint for Garden to attest the quote.
+- Once the quote is signed, the client sends it to the `/quote/attested` endpoint for Garden to attest the quote.
-- Garden responds with an attested quote, which includes a signature that is used for further order creation.
+- Garden responds with an attested quote, which includes a `signature` that is used for further order creation.
-- An attested quote signifies that the quote is valid until a specified deadline.
+- An attested quote signifies that the quote is valid until a specified `deadline`.

 ```tsx
 import axios from "axios";